DYenn00/AI_Job_Risk_by_2030_PT2/README.md

 ## Features

 ​1.
 Job metadata

--Includes core descriptive fields such as job title, role category, and industry, which are used to group and compare occupations by their exposure to AI.
+- Includes core descriptive fields such as job title, role category, and industry, which are used to group and compare occupations by their exposure to AI.
 ​

 2. AI impact and automation indicators